 The training material will now appear in the list on the course’s training materials page.
 From here, you can select the menu item at the end of the training material’s row.
-Then, you can edit or delete the object, push the object to the Central Repository, or manage the object’s advanced settings or prerequisites.
-Once a user has completed the training material and you want to view the tracking of the object, access the course's report.
+Then, you can edit or delete the training material, push the training material to the Central Repository, or manage the training material's advanced settings or prerequisites.
+Once a user has completed the training material and you want to view its tracking, access the course's report.

 Registering the LTI Resource

-Once your LTI training material is added in your course, the Superadmin or Instructor of the course may need to register the resource (it’s not always mandatory for some training material) before your users can play the training material in their platforms.
+Once your LTI training material is added to your course, the Superadmin or Instructor of the course may need to register the resource (it’s not always mandatory for some training material) before your users can play the training material on their platforms.
 To do so, access the training materials page for the course in which your LTI training material is imported.

 Once on this page, press the Play button to activate the Learner View.
 Once the course player appears, select the training material, then follow the steps outlined in your interface to register it.
 This process will vary, depending on the resource of your content.
 Once you’ve completed the registration process, the training material can be played by all users.

 Docebo calculates the OAuth signature for LTI training material according to the IMS guidelines.
 Find out more.